 where as .

 The error term can be expressed as an asymptotic series that begins

 Riemann also developed a technique for determining further terms.
 Calculations based on the Riemann–Siegel formula reveal that the first ten billion zeros of in the critical strip are on the critical line (van de Lune et al. (1986)).
-More than one-third of all the zeros in the critical strip lie on the critical line (Levinson (1974)).
+More than 41% of all the zeros in the critical strip lie on the critical line (Bui et al. (2011)).